RealKendpr/subscribe-form-with-dark-theme/README.md

 # subscribe-form
--Simple & Responsive Subscribe Form
+- Simple & Responsive Subscribe Form
--Simple, and Responsive Subscribe form with auto Dark Mode made using Html, Css, and Javascript
+- Simple, and Responsive Subscribe form with auto Dark Mode made using Html, Css, and Javascript